FHof/torchquad/README.md

 <!-- FAQ -->
 ## FAQ

   1. Q: `Error enabling CUDA. cuda.is_available() returned False.
-CPU will be used.`  <br/>A: This error indicates that no CUDA-compatible GPU could be found.
+CPU will be used.`  <br/>A: This error indicates that PyTorch could not find a CUDA-compatible GPU.
 Either you have no compatible GPU or the necessary CUDA requirements are missing.
 Using `conda`, you can install them with `conda install cudatoolkit`.
 For more detailed installation instructions, please refer to the [PyTorch documentation](https://pytorch.org/get-started/locally/).